jarrekk/Jalpc/README.md

 ### Web analytics

-I use [Baidu analytics](http://tongji.baidu.com/web/welcome/login) and [Google analytics](https://www.google.com/analytics/) to do web analytics, you can choose either to realize it,just register a account and replace id in `_config.yml`.
+I use [Baidu analytics](http://tongji.baidu.com/web/welcome/login), [Google analytics](https://www.google.com/analytics/) and [GrowingIO](https://www.growingio.com/) to do web analytics, you can choose either to realize it,just register a account and replace id in `_config.yml`.

 ### Comment